-Super Droid Bot - w/ Learning AI and Thermal Array
+Super Droid Bot "Anna" - w/ Learning AI and Thermal Array

 Anna is one year old now.
 She is learning quickly of late, and evolving into primarily a learning social creature and aggregator of web services.
 I wanted to document where she is at her one year birthday.
 I need to create some updated design diagrams.

 1) Thermal Array Vision and Tracking - used to keep face pointed on people it is talking to, or cats it is playing with.